Community Shares: How Long We've Been Living with Metastatic Breast Cancer

 Living with stage 4 breast cancer for more than 5 years

-One of the next major milestones in the fight against metastatic breast cancer is the 5-year mark.
+One of the next major milestones in metastatic breast cancer is the 5-year mark.
 While it is certainly one to hope and strive for, it also need not signal anything more than the fact that you have made it 5 years.
 For many, life with this diagnosis is lived one day a time, whether those days add up to 5, 10, 15 years or longer.

 “I have been living with advanced breast cancer for 5 1/2 years.”